 - Didactic implant bone grafting course with Dr. Pikos, 24 credit hours

-- Clinical assistant professor of cariology and comprehensive care, Department of Restorative Dentistry – New York University College of Dentistry
+- Adjunct clinical associate professor of cariology and comprehensive care, Department of Restorative Dentistry – New York University College of Dentistry

-- Education director, full-mouth reconstruction, program for general dentists, Department of Continuing Education – NYU College of Dentistry
+- Faculty member of full-mouth reconstruction program for general dentists, Department of Continuing Education – NYU College of Dentistry

 - Invited lecturer – Harvard School of Dental Medicine